nascimentofernanda/nascimentofernanda/README.md

 # Hello, my name is Fernanda, nice to meet you!

-##### I'm a industrial engineer who recently discovered a passion about the data science so now I'm in a transition of career.
+##### I'm an industrial engineer who recently discovered a passion about the data science so now I'm in a transition of career.
 I'm studying Python, SQL, Power BI and everything about this new area.
 ##### Can you help me to become a good data analistic?
 Let's be friends ;)
 ##### You can reach me in one of the chanels bellow.